I run a personal finance blog.

 #1: you have the responsibility of needing to be able to afford it (at least making sure that basic needs for good mental and physical health are met for every living creature under your roof).

 If you can’t, you’re putting an unfair burden on yourself, but more importantly, on others.
 And that stress could potentially sour the entire experience for all.
+And as a recent emergency pet expense experience taught me, you owe it to your pet to have the finances to cover emergency costs.

 #2: wait until the time is right for you.